ROUTE 80 CRASH: Dump Truck Lands On Divider, Spills Gravel In Multi-Vehicle Pileup

 Firefighters from Saddle Brook extricated at least one occupant, they said.

-New Jersey State Police, who are handling the incident, temporarily closed the interstate highway between Exits 62 in Saddle Brook leading to the Garden State Parkway and Exit 63 so that the injured could be tended to and the wreckage could be cleared.
+The New Jersey Department of Transportation temporarily closed the interstate highway between Exits 62 in Saddle Brook leading to the Garden State Parkway and Exit 63 so that the injured could be tended to and the wreckage could be cleared.

+"There were no serious injuries reported on scene and the crash remains under investigation," New Jersey State Police Trooper II Charles Marchan said.